temenostech/temenos-platform-documentation/docfx_project/home/techguides/run-factory.md

 After the environment deployment phase is complete, the next phase (stage) is Running Test Deploy.
 During this phase a test environment is created (you can check it under Environments tab).

+>> [!Note]
-**Note** that this environment is automatically deleted after the tests are run and the process is completed.
+> This environment is automatically deleted after the tests are run and the process is completed.

 ![](./images/run-factory-create-test.png)

- After running the tests successfully, you will see some details about all stages and the results, as in the example below
+After the tests are run, the dashboard shows details about the stages and the results, as in the example below:

 ![](./images/run-factory-completed.png)